 When the slapping started, Enos was right smack in the line of fire, as usual.

-"Enos?
-Can I help?"
+"Can I give you a hand, Enos?"
 Doc Appleby stepped off the curb and the girls immediately stopped to stare at him.

 Enos went rigid, barely able to tolerate being in the man's presence.